gip/resque-telework/README.md

 The following features are are being developed and should be available shortly:

 * Improved window layout
-* Seamless update of workers to newer revision
+* Seamless update of workers to newer revision (stop and then restart on new revision)
 * Worker history (there is currently no history for terminated workers)

 The following features are planned for future releases: